clinics

 This is a four week introductory group to emotional regulation and anger.
 The sessions are 75 minutes long.
 The group size will be limited to 5 participants.

 We will discuss anger in general and within the context of perinatal depression.
-We will cover strategies to manage anger including mindfulness, radical acceptance, cognitive behavioral strategies and self care.
-It will be partially experimental (including practicing mindfulness and completing cognitive behaviour therapy exercises) and partly discussion.
+We will cover strategies to manage anger including:

 This is an 8-week skill-development closed group that focuses on supporting members to learn self-compassion skills during the group meetings.
 The sessions are 75 minutes long.
 The group size will be limited to 6 participants.

-The Circle of Security Parenting program is based on decades of research about how secure parent-child relationships can be supported and strengthened.
+The Circle of Security Parenting Program is based on decades of research about how secure parent-child relationships can be supported and strengthened.
 Group size of six people.

-Parents and care-givers will learn the following:
+Parents and caregivers will learn to:

 • Understand their child’s emotional world by learning to read emotional needs